Labour Issues: Bangladesh’s duty access to EU in jeopardy

 For instance, on 12 February 2020, the EC decided to withdraw part of the tariff preferences granted to Cambodia under the EU's Everything But Arms (EBA) trade arrangement due to serious and systematic violations of the human rights principles enshrined in the International Covenant on Civil and Political Rights.

+For Bangladesh, the EU's key concerns on labour rights are related to: legal obstacles to the right to establish trade unions, elect representatives of trade unions and organise freely trade unions' activities; minimum membership requirements to form a trade union; and the absence of trade unions in the export processing zones (EPZs).

+Another area of concern is anti-union discrimination, including violence, harassment, dismissal, and arrest of workers with insufficient investigations and prosecutions of cases.

-For Bangladesh, the EU called for increasing the pace of implementing the commitments on labour rights included in the National Action Plan (NAP) and International Labour Organisation (ILO) roadmap, and continue to report regularly on progress achieved in line with the timelines provided.
+The EU called for increasing the pace of implementing the commitments on labour rights included in the National Action Plan (NAP) and International Labour Organisation (ILO) roadmap.

-The other major concerns outlined in the report are ill-treatment, extrajudicial killings and enforced disappearances.
+Following intense and productive technical discussions with the EU, the labour ministry in September 2021 published the NAP on the labour sector for 2021-2026 with timelines for reforms.

+While the Bangladesh Labour Rules and the EPZ Labour Rules, and sub-rules to the Labour Act/EPZ Labour Act have been revised and adopted in 2022, they still fall short of compliance with international labour standards.

-The EC also called for fully implementing the recommendations of the Human Rights Council's Universal Periodic Review (UPR) including the abolition of the death penalty as well as the conclusions of UN treaty monitoring bodies.
+The authorities should also fully implement the recommendations of the Human Rights Council's Universal Periodic Review, including the abolition of the death penalty, as well as the conclusions of UN treaty monitoring bodies.

 "The full compliance with the GSP relevant international conventions should also be seen in the light of the expected future graduation of Bangladesh from LDC status, which would imply moving from the EBA arrangement to standard GSP," the report said.